Made a Shopify account, and Shopify SEO techniques left you scratching your head? If yes, we feel you.

 C) Create Unique Content

-You know that creating blogs is a back-breaking task if you’re a site owner.
+Creating blogs is a back-breaking task if you’re a site owner.
 After all, the ultimate aim of these blogs is to improve SEO and rank higher in the SERPs.

 Make sure you publish content that is unique and original.
 That’s because the audience is much more intelligent than us.
-Hence, post content that is interesting captivating to seize their attention.
+Hence, post content that is interesting and captivating to seize their attention.
 Include catchy headlines and snappy introductions, and make the tone engaging.

 Plagiarism is a serious crime, so make sure your content is free of plagiarism.
 Also, audiences appreciate well-researched and original articles.
 In a nutshell, when you create unique content, you generate leads.